A timeline of 19th-century America

 •

-Eye and Ear Notes, by “Uncle James” (James Redpath) (
+Eye and Ear Notes, “Uncle James” (James Redpath) (

 Youth’s Companion)